osmhpi/ministrace/README.md

 Note that we have no information on the number and types of arguments to syscalls.
 The two possible approaches here seem to be parsing syscall implementations or manually mapping syscall numbers to argument count and types.

+NOTE: The syscall extraction was tested on both Debian, Fedora and NixOS.